haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Library Upgrades**

-* Vaadin 7.7.4
+* Vaadin 7.7.5
 * Other libraries

 **Improvements & New Features**

 * Support recurrence of tasks
-* Release notes of phase
+* Release notes of version, phase
 * Docker images for MyCollab
 * The test case type of ticket
 * [Premium] Group support